longqh3/RNA-SSNV/README.rst

 Beware, thanks to the **breakpoint-run** feature of snakemake, our framework can save process-finished files and delete corrupted files automatically when accidental disruption (power failure or unintended termination) occurred.
 Just re-run the command and our framework will continue its unfinished works.

-In case of folders got locked after accidental disruption, *--unlock* option can be added during dry run to unlock corresponding folders.
+In case of folders got locked after accidental disruption, *--unlock* and *--rerun-incomplete* option can be added during dry run to unlock corresponding folders.

 Extract features for raw RNA somatic mutations
 -----------------------------------------------